-- If the usual course of the medically necessary procedure requires hospitalization, hospital days will be covered at 100%. - If the usual course of the medically necessary procedure does not require hospitalization, the entire hospital charge is the patient/member's responsibility.
+- If the usual course of the clinically appropriate procedure requires hospitalization, hospital days will be covered at 100%. - If the usual course of the clinically appropriate procedure does not require hospitalization, the entire hospital charge is the patient/member's responsibility.